John P. Murphy Foundation Professor of Law

 Articles and Book Chapters:

-Ambiguities of Free Labor Revisited: The Convict-Labor Question in Progressive-Era New York, for Making Legal History: A Festschrift in Honor of William E. Nelson (forthcoming, NYU Press, 2013)
+Ambiguities of Free Labor Revisited: The Convict-Labor Question in Progressive-Era New York, in Making Legal History: A Festschrift in Honor of William E. Nelson 116 (NYU Press, 2013).

 The Man on the Flying Trapeze, 15 U. Pa.
 J. Const.
 L. 183 (2012) (reviewing Jeff Shesol, Supreme Power: Franklin Roosevelt vs. The Supreme Court) (Symposium, "FDR and Obama: Are There Constitutional Law Lessons from the New Deal for the Obama Administration?")